-Distributable amounts relating to the net result:

-- Pure accumulation: distributable sums are accumulated in full, except for those subject to mandatory distribution by law; - Pure distribution: sums are distributed in full, rounded to the nearest whole number; the Management Company may decide on the payment of exceptional part payments; - The Management Company decides, each year, on allocation of the results.
-The Management Company may decide on the payment of exceptional part payments.

-Distributable sums relating to capital gains made:

-- □ Pure accumulation: distributable sums relating to capital gains made are accumulated in full; - Pure distribution: distributable sums relating to capital gains made are distributed in full, rounded to the nearest whole number.
-The Management Company may decide on the payment of exceptional part payments; - The Management Company decides, each year, on allocation of the capital gains made.
-The Management Company may decide on the payment of exceptional part payments.
+Distributable amounts relating to the net result: oxtimes Pure accumulation: distributable sums are accumulated in full, except for those subject to mandatory distributio n by law; ☐ Pure distribution: sums are distributed in full, rounded to the nearest whole number; the Management Compar on the payment of exceptional part payments; າy may decide ☐ The Management Company decides, each year, on allocation of the results.
+The Management Company may payment of exceptional part payments. decide on the Distributable sums relating to capital gains made: ☐ Pure accumulation: distributable sums relating to capital gains made are accumulated in full; ☐ Pure distribution: distributable sums relating to capital gains made are distributed in full, rounded to the nearest value.
+The Management Company may decide on the payment of exceptional part payments; whole number. ☑ The Management Company decides, each year, on allocation of the capital gains made.
+The Management of decide on the payment of exceptional part payments.
+Company may